rei/rei-cedar-docs/docs/components/data-tables/README.md

 - Table caption should be included
 - Row headers and column headers should be defined
 - Table headers should never be empty
-  - Inlcuding the top-left cell of the data table
+  - Including the top-left cell of the data table
   - If needed, use `cdr-sr-only` to hide descriptive text that explains the content for the first column
 - Set the scope attribute to `row` or `col` to indicate that a header applies to the entire row or column